-Many people struggle with the fact that the desire to give a child the love and stability of a ‘forever home’ can be the subject to so much red tape and can be a stressful experience.
+Many people struggle with the fact that the desire to give a child the love and stability of a ‘forever home’ through adoption can be the subject to so much red tape and can be a stressful experience.

-Our family law specialists can act for anyone seeking to adopt a child – step parents, couples or singles, married or unmarried, same sex couples – and we can advise on all types of adoption arrangements, including:
+Our children law specialists can act for anyone seeking to adopt a child – step parents, couples or singles, married or unmarried, same sex couples – and we can advise on all types of adoption arrangements, including:

-- Adoption by foster parent(s)
+- Adoption by step parent, relatives, foster parent(s)

 - Adoption from care